What does carbon neutral mean?

 SB-350 establishes California's GHG reduction target of 40% below 1990 levels by 2030.
 These new targets increase the state's ability to meet its long-term goal of 80% reduction below 1990 levels by 2050.
 Primarily a mandate for the state's utilities, the law increases the renewable electricity procurement goal from 33% to 50% and requires a doubling of statewide energy efficiency savings in electricity and natural gas end uses by 2030.
 SB-350 also authorizes utilities to undertake transportation electrification activities.

-SB-32 is signed into law, extending the state’s climate goals set by AB-32 and calling for further reduction of emissions to 40% below 1990 levels by 2030.
-This law is a broad mandate for the California Air Resources Board (CARB) to ensure the new GHG target levels are met statewide.
+Governor Jerry Brown signs SB-32 into law, extending the state’s climate goals set by AB-32 and calling for further reduction of emissions to 40% below 1990 levels by 2030.
+This law is a broad mandate for the California Air Resources Board (CARB) to ensure that the state meet the new GHG target levels.

 Palo Alto adopts its Carbon Neutral Natural Gas Plan.